Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-10-TImecard.md

 **Friday** - Correponded with sponsor email; got my ILC approved on time before 5PM\!

-**Saturday** - =\>2 hours - Typed up a very stern exception request for my ILC.
+**Saturday** - =\>2 hours 20 minutes - Typed up a very stern exception
+request for my ILC.
 Appears in conflict with the college policy, my butt.
 Also, fnished chapter 5 report part 1.
 It is much more sensibly organized now.

+**Sunday** - =\> 2 hours 40 minutes - I did some last second attempts
+for point() when my partner and I got together, and wrote those down.
+Also worked on boxplots, ggplot2 boxplots, and scatterplot matrixes.
+Lots of odd data visualizations.